adammostrom/ruu-thesis-project-port/haskell/README.md

 These modules outlines the original SDP case presented in the research paper *Responsibility Under Uncertainty*.
 The GHGCaseParams contains the paramters for different probabilites as presented in the paper.
 The GHGCase defines the functions `next`, `reward`, `states`, `actions` by using the datatype `SDP` found in `SDPTypes`.

+##### AdvancedStates, AdvancedProb

+These modules constitutes the development effort of group 12 by expanding upon the case presented by the authors of the *Responsibility Under Uncertainty* paper.
+The model uses discretized state spaces with configurable granularity (e,c) and implements probabilistic transitions using a normal distribution model with action-dependent drifts.

+##### Interface Modules

+These modules are the entry point for the different implementations, as of 2025-05-22 this serves as the interaction space.
+Any new implementation is encouraged to either copy the Interface.hs module and swap out the sdp to interact with, or implement their own.
+Preferably naming it with "InterfaceXY" where XY is up to the author, this way the entry point (Main) can find the modules.